 It is through our unique understanding of the buy-to-let industry that we are able to offer not only good value buildings and contents insurance, but valuable insight into the best ways to protect your investment, giving you total peace of mind.

-The two easy to understand policies combine buildings and contents insurance and even include loss of rent and liability cover; meaning however you manage your lettings, you’re assured effective cover that protects your investment.
+The two easy to understand policies combine buildings and contents insurance and even include loss of rent and liability cover for landlords; meaning however you manage your lettings, you’re assured effective cover that protects your investment.
 By providing different buildings and contents insurance inclusions within our essential and premier policies you can choose the level of cover you need, based upon your individual requirements.

 Achieve the peace of mind that effective buildings and contents landlords insurance offers and choose an award winning specialist provider that understands the unique challenges you face as a landlord.